amattu2/golo365-Wrapper/README.md

 ### Notes
 1. The reliability of this function is dependent on end-users reporting the License Plate Number during the diagnostic session.
 If this was not done, those results will not be included in the return value. **If possible, use `reportListByVIN` instead**.
+2. To access the raw API data (messy), you can use the closure function available via the `_raw` index.
+3. You may call the `reportDetail` function via the `_reportDetail` index; it takes no arguments as they are derived from the current element.

 ## reportDetail
 This endpoint provides additional details about a diagnostic event record; such as which systems were scanned, which software was used, etc.